Insight - Uncertain future for global diamond trade as profits vanish

 The manufacturers service the debt while they work on the diamonds, bearing the risk that prices could fall before they have a finished product to sell.
 That risk has put off banks, which have cut back lending or pulled out entirely.

-Israel's Bank Leumi closed its diamond business and Belgian group KBC said it was winding down Antwerp Diamond Bank.
-Lenders in Dubai, like the National Bank of Fujairah, have tried to fill the financing gap, but traders say it is not enough.
+Israel's Bank Leumi (LUMI.TA) closed its diamond business and Belgian group KBC (KBC.BR) said it was winding down Antwerp Diamond Bank.
+Lenders in Dubai, like the National Bank of Fujairah NBF.AD, have tried to fill the financing gap, but traders say it is not enough.

 (Editing by Peter Graff)